 When you start a voice call, the Echo will light up green and say “Jim is calling” and the person’s phone will ring.

 Video calls are no different to using Skype, WhatsApp or any other app that supports video calling unless the recipient happens to have an Echo Show, the only Echo with a screen on it.

 If they do, they can use their Show while you use the app and your phone’s front camera.

-The Show has a unique feature called Drop-in.
+The Show and Echo Spot have a feature called Drop-in.
 Let’s say Lewis has an Echo Show.
 He can choose to allow or block Drop-in calls from certain contacts.
-For those contacts that are allowed, a Drop-in call displays the video immediately on the screen rather than waiting for the call to be answered.
+For those contacts that are allowed, a Drop-in call displays the video (after a short warning period) on the screen rather than waiting for the call to be answered.

 How do I set up Alexa calling and messaging?

 Open the Alexa app and tap the conversation icon (bottom middle).
 You’ll be asked to type your name as you want it to appear to contacts, and also allow the app to sync your list of contacts to determine which of them have an Echo or the Alexa app.